The first time Arcadia has hosted since 2013 and third time ever

 The 22 interior and possibly eight exterior design spaces will feature newly designed fabrics and Dunn Edwards 2020 Color of the Year paint.

-Beginning on April 26, the house on Rancho Road will be available for self-guided tours and boutique-style shopping from specially-selected merchants accompanied by live music, and complete with a restaurant and pub.
+Beginning on April 26, the house in Arcadia will be available for self-guided tours and boutique-style shopping from specially-selected merchants accompanied by live music, and complete with a restaurant and pub.

 This year, PSHA says they will be having an eco-friendly theme throughout the event, including using eco-friendly materials in the design spaces.
 “We are excited to show these high-end, luxury materials that are also kind to the environment,” said Fosselman